django/dsf-working-groups/active/dceu.md

 ## Future membership

-Membership is open to former organizers of DjangoCon EUs.
+Membership is open to former organizers of DjangoCon Europe.
 Questions about membership can be directed to european-organizers-support@djangoproject.com.

 Membership is self-managed: new members may self-nominate; the WG will vote (50%+1) to approve/deny new members; the WG will directly vote on new Chair/Co-Chairs.